GillesQuodbach/SportSee/README.md

 - Run the project with `npm start`
 - Open your browther at ([localhost:3001](http://localhost:3001/)
 - !!!
 CAUTION THIS APP RUN ON PORT 3001 !!!
+- You can select between 2 users on the "Accueil" page

 ## 3. Backend